AjithKumarSivalingam/capicxx-someip-runtime/README.md

 You can change the installation directory by the CMake variable _CMAKE_INSTALL_PREFIX_ or you can let it uninstalled (skip the _make install_ command).
 If you want to use the uninstalled version of CommonAPI set the CMake variable _USE_INSTALLED_COMMONAPI_ to _OFF_.

-For further build instructions (build for windows, build documentation, tests etc.) please refer to the CommonAPI SOME/IP tutorial.
+For further build instructions (build for windows, build documentation, tests etc.) please refer to the CommonAPI SOME/IP tutorial ajith.